joomla/Manual/docs/building-extensions/plugins/plugin-events/content.md

 - **`context`** - The context of the content being passed to the plugin.
 This is the component name and view - or name of module (e.g. com_content.article, com_contact.contact, com_users.user).
 Use this to check whether you are in the desired context for the plugin.

-- **`&item`** - A reference to the item which is being rendered by the view, for example, an article, contact or user.
+- **`item`** - The item which is being rendered by the view, for example, an article, contact or user.
 You can access properties of this object using, for example, `$item->title`; the properties available will depend on what type of `item` is being passed.
-As `item` is passed by reference, if you set any of these properties then they will be carried through to the webpage output, but not persisted in the database.
+If you set any of these properties then they will be carried through to the webpage output, but not persisted in the database.

-- **`&params`** - A reference to an associative array of the item parameters (usually the `params` field in the item's database record, but the `attribs` database field for com_content).
+- **`params`** - A reference to an associative array of the item parameters (usually the `params` field in the item's database record, but the `attribs` database field for com_content).
 Any values which you set can affect the webpage output, but are not persisted in the database.

 - **`page`** - An integer which has been associated with the offset when displaying paginated lists of items.
 However, it is often set to 0 or null, so you probably shouldn't rely on it.